-- Changes in planning policies at national and district level before the end of the planning period in 2026. - An inconsistent interpretation of national and local planning policy by decision makers, including appeal decisions. - The transfer of responsibility for planning and providing the transport infrastructure away from the Borough and County Council, or a change in status of the Parish Council. - The use of imprecise language leading to ambiguity in Neighbourhood Planning policies that obscures the intentions of this Plan, or allows unintended interpretation.
+- Changes in planning policies at national and district level before the end of the planning period in 2026 and after revision up to 2036. - An inconsistent interpretation of national and local planning policy by decision makers, including appeal decisions. - The transfer of responsibility for planning and providing the transport infrastructure away from the Borough and County Council, or a change in status of the Parish Council.